 4.1.
 Chromosome Evolution Modes on Cyperaceae

-The sedge phylogeny presented here is the most comprehensive family tree published to date, with more than twice as many taxa than previous analyses (Hinchliff and Roalson, 2013; Spalink et al., 2016b).
+The sedge phylogeny presented here is the most comprehensive family tree published to date, with more than twice as many taxa as previous analyses (Hinchliff and Roalson, 2013; Spalink et al., 2016b).
 This phylogeny allows studying evolutionary processes more thoroughly in Cyperaceae.
-We also present a new methodology for inferring modes of chromosomal evolution across this phylogeny.
+We also use a new approach for inferring modes of chromosomal evolution across this phylogeny.
 By separately analyzing the full tree and subtrees, we have clarified our understanding of chromosome evolution along the Cyperaceae phylogeny.

-The null hypothesis of a single mode of chromosome evolution on the sedges’ family is consistently rejected by the analyses (Table 1).
-Thus, our approach appears to be useful for studying transitions in chromosome evolution at higher taxonomic levels and could be used at finer evolutionary levels as well (e.g., analyzing groups of close species).
-Our results are particularly relevant in the study of clades containing species with holocentric chromosomes, whose labile karyotypes could exhibit various modes of evolution.
+The null hypothesis of a single mode of chromosome evolution on the sedges’ phylogeny is consistently rejected by the analyses (Table 1).
+This approach appears to be useful for studying transitions in chromosome evolution at higher taxonomic levels and could be used at finer evolutionary levels as well (e.g., analyzing groups of close species).
+Our results are particularly relevant in the study of clades containing species with holocentric chromosomes, whose labile karyotypes could exhibit heterogeneous modes of evolution.

 The best-fitting model of karyological evolution in Cyperaceae suggests multiple model transitions throughout the family phylogeny.
-These include distinct modes of evolution in the C4 Cyperus clade (clade 3), in non-Siderostictae Carex clade (clade 2), and the subtree 1 (FAEC clade excluding subtree 3).
-We found no support for a distinct mode of chromosome evolution at the origin of the SDC+FAEC clade (clade 4).
+These include distinct modes of evolution in the C4 Cyperus clade, in non-Siderostictae Carex clade, and the FAEC clade excluding C4 Cyperus).
+We found no support for a distinct mode of chromosome evolution at the origin of the SDC+FAEC clade.

 Chromosome numbers seem to have evolved primarily by fusion (Fig. 2, Appendices D-F) until diversification of the non-Siderostictae Carex and FAEC clades.
 The shift at the non-Siderostictae Carex (Table 1-2) is mainly related to a massive increase in the rate of chromosome fissions and fusions.
 This clade also includes the former genera Kobresia, Schoenoxiphium, Uncinia and Cymophyllus (Global Carex Group, 2015), in which no or few genome duplications have been inferred (Davies, 1956; Hipp et al., 2009; Hoshino, 1981; Wahl, 1940).
-Accordingly, non-Siderostictae Carex shows here the lowest polyploidy rates of all subtrees with the exception of subtrees 4 and 5 that show the lowest (in the transition from subtrees 4 and 5 to subtree 2 a soft increase of polyploidy rates was detected).
+Accordingly, non-Siderostictae Carex shows here the lowest polyploidy rates of all subtrees with the exception of the remaining SDC clade and early divergent lineages (from Rhynchosporeae to Mapania clades, see Fig. 2) that show the lowest (in the transition non-Siderostictae Carex a soft increase of polyploidy rates was detected).
 Models regarding this clade imply the evolution of chromosomes by events of agmatoploidy (fission) and symploidy (fusion).
 This phenomenon has been suggested to occur in Carex (Davies, 1956; Hipp et al., 2009; Hoshino, 1981; Wahl, 1940), but it has never been statistically tested at the genus level.
-Carex along constitutes ca. 40% of the Cyperaceae species (Govaerts et al., 2017).
+Carex along constitutes ca. 40% of the Cyperaceae species of the sedges family (Govaerts et al., 2017).
 Therefore, understanding whether diversification rate shifts are related to karyotypic change is key to comprehending chromosome evolution as the result, trigger, or part of the speciation process and whether this change is mediated by intrinsic factors (e.g. linkage disequilibrium), extrinsic factors (e.g. reinforcing ecological speciation), or both.

 Table 2.
 Importance weights for each clade and weight for the null scenario of no transitions.
+In bold are those sums with the highest probability of a transition to occur.